 If you are interested in solar, you have probably also thought about improving the energy efficiency of your home or business.
 Hopefully you have already addressed the low hanging fruit, such as replacing all your most-used incandescent light bulbs with compact fluorescents or LEDs.
-(Speaking of which, see this recent post from Efficiency Vermont pointing out that “not all LEDs are created equal.”)
 Once you’ve moved beyond the easy stuff, you face the question of how to prioritize continued improvements in building efficiency with investment in solar production.

 The traditional advice goes like this: “First do everything you can on the efficiency front to reduce your energy consumption needs, then invest in solar to cover to remaining need.”

 Net metering allows the grid to be a giant battery for solar.
 When the sun shines, the electricity produced will be used to power your home, and your electric meter will not spin.
 When you produce more than you use, the excess electricity will flow back to the grid, and your meter spins backwards.
 When you do not produce enough solar electricity for your home, your meter spins forward as it always has.
 Learn more about net metering in Vermont here and here.

 Vermont state law requires that utilities provide at least a minimum level of value for solar net metering.
 The way the law is put into effect depends on the utility involved and its rate structure.

 If your utility is Green Mountain Power, then the solar adder functions as bonus credit on your electric bill for each kWh of solar you produce.
 You receive the solar adder for the first 10 years of your solar array.
 Learn more about GMP’s program .

 Can my bill get to zero?